 SWIFT AND BOLD

-The Rifles is a large regiment with four Regular and three Reserve Battalions.
+The Rifles is a large regiment with four Regular and three Reserve Battalions; and a strong link to 4 RANGERS.
 We offer our people the widest range of Infantry roles and locations in the British Army.

 Our officers and soldiers have the greatest opportunities to be based close to their home, the widest career options and the high likelihood of deployments overseas.